 - Using search words effectively

 - In Omni results, under "Modify your search," limit the search facets to "Articles" and "Peer-Reviewed Journals"

 - If it is difficult to narrow down results, consider a subject database, such as

 - If you want to search within one particular journal, locate it here.

 - Readers' Guide Full Text Mega

 - hundreds of popular magazines, including Macleans and Walrus

 - ability to search across the full text (not just the author, title)

-- last resort: in Omni results, on left-hand side limit to "Articles" and then X out "Peer-Reviewed Journals"
+- last resort: in Omni results, under "Modify your search," limit the search facets to "Articles" and then X out "Peer-Reviewed Journals"